aramayocri/aramayocri/README.md

-# Hello!
-I'm CtrlCri
+# Hello everyone, I am a Cristian.
 <p align="center"><img src="code-python.png" alt="portada"></p>

-Software Engineer with over 15 years of experience in the technology industry.
-Currently working as a Python Developer, specializing in web applications using technologies such as Django Rest Framework, PostgreSQL, and Docker, among others.
+With more than 15 years of experience in the technology industry, I am currently working as a Python Developer, using technologies such as DRF, PostgreSQL and Docker, among others.

-I enjoy problem-solving and have a passion for creation.
+I enjoy solving problems and I have a passion for creation.
 I strive for my work to have a positive impact on people's lives and contribute to innovation.
-I am also deeply fascinated by everything related to Artificial Intelligence and Data Science.

-Throughout my career, I have honed my programming skills and problem-solving abilities, enabling me to thrive in rapidly changing environments.
-I am always eager to acquire new knowledge and stay updated on the latest technological advancements and trends.
+Throughout my career, I have honed my programming and problem solving skills, allowing me to thrive in rapidly changing environments.
+I am always eager to gain new knowledge and stay up to date on the latest advancements and technological trends.

-As I am also interested in Data Science and AI, you can find some notebooks in my repository showcasing my expertise and exploration in these areas.
+Since I am also interested in data science and artificial intelligence, you can find some notebooks in my repository.

-If you're looking to collaborate on innovative projects or need assistance with web application development using Python, feel free to reach out.
-I am excited to be a part of projects that drive technology forward and improve people's lives.
+If you want to collaborate on innovative projects or need help with application development using Python, feel free to contact me.
+I am excited to be a part of projects that advance technology and improve people's lives.

 <p align="left">
  <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />